jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 8 - Adventuring.md

 #### Climbing, Swimming, and Crawling

-Each foot of movement costs 1 extra foot (2 extra feet in [[difficult terrain]]) when you’re climbing, swimming, or crawling.
+Each foot of movement costs 1 extra foot (2 extra feet in [[4.
+Resources/_Gameplay/CombatRef/Difficult Terrain]]) when you’re climbing, swimming, or crawling.
 You ignore this extra cost if you have a climbing speed and use it to climb, or a swimming speed and use it to swim.
 At the DM’s option, climbing a slippery vertical surface or one with few handholds requires a successful Strength ([[Athletics]]) check.
 Similarly, gaining any distance in rough water might require a successful Strength ([[Athletics]]) check.

 #### Jumping